dasharn/Prophet/README.md

 3. Run the Streamlit app:

-4. Access the app in your browser by visiting [http://localhost:8501](http://localhost:8501).

 ## Usage

 1. Select the "Historical Data" page to analyze the historical stock data of different companies.
 Choose the desired stocks and view their historical data in tables.